- What is the application deadline?

-The median GRE test scores of our admitted students were: Quantitative= 93%; Verbal= 77%; Analytical Writing= 68%.
-Not surprisingly, there is a considerable variation among students in the Verbal and Analytical Writing sections due to differences in English language proficiency.
-Our first-year class for 2017 is 48 percent female and 60 percent international.
+Our first-year class for 2023 is 38 percent female and 66 percent international.
 80 percent of the class has received funding (in the form of a fellowship or an assistantship) from the department.
 We do not publish average GPA scores of incoming students since not all students come from systems with comparable grading scales, and since the quality of the undergraduate (or graduate) institution can measurably affect how the GPA is evaluated.

 Can I reapply if I am denied admission?
 How do I reapply?

 Yes.
 We maintain application materials for one year.
 If you wish to reapply, you must submit a new application and application fee.
 If you would like to update any other supporting materials, please do so.
 You can also request that supporting materials in a prior application be used for your new application.

 Are there graduate-level, non-degree options at the University of Maryland?
 If so, how can I apply?

 Non-degree seeking students wishing to take graduate classes at the University should apply as Advanced Special Students.
 For more information on Advanced Special Student status, see http://gradschool.umd.edu/admissions/non-degree-admissions

 Advanced Special Student status is not available to students in F-1 or J-1 status.
 These students should consult with the Office of International Student and Scholar Services at 301-314-7740 if they have questions about exceptions in this category.